Stay Ahead, Stay ONMINE

 We begin by taking in a query from the user, in this case “What is general relativity?” and embedding that query using the same embedding model as before.
 We then perform a SQL operation.
 Let’s break this down:

-will be calculated during the SQL operation, more on this in a moment. - The
+• The SELECT statement means the retrieved data will have three columns: file_name, content, and distance.
+The first two we have already mentioned.
+Distance will be calculated during the SQL operation, more on this in a moment.

-statement ensures you are pulling data from thedocuments
+• The FROM statement ensures you are pulling data from the documents table.

-column.
+• The WHERE embedding MATCH ? statement performs a similarity search between all of the vectors in your database and the query vector.
+The returned data will include a distance column.
 This distance is just a floating point number measuring the similarity between the query and database vectors.
-The higher the number, the closer the vectors are. sqlite-vec provides a few options for how to calculate this similarity. - The
+The higher the number, the closer the vectors are. sqlite-vec provides a few options for how to calculate this similarity.

-makes sure to order the retrieved vectors in descending order of similarity (high -> low).
-LIMIT 3
+• The ORDER BY distance makes sure to order the retrieved vectors in descending order of similarity (high -> low).

 Given our query of “What is general relativity?”, the following documents were pulled.
 It did a pretty good job!